Somatic Therapy Resources In The UK

 Can you foster self-awareness with somatic therapy?
 UK and beyond

-Because clients often practice mindfulness, deep breathing, and various exercises to enhance the body-mind connection during somatic therapy sessions, their self-awareness may naturally increase.
+Because clients often practice mindfulness, deep breathing, and various exercises to enhance the body-mind connection during somatic treatment sessions, their self-awareness may naturally increase.
 After a few sessions with a therapist, you may find connecting with physical sensations and exploring feelings through the body easier.

 Types of somatic therapy for stress and trauma relief